CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 4.md

 $m_td_1 sin(50) - m_A(d_1+d_2) = 0$
 $m_t(0.041)(0.766) = 0.4740625(0.16)$
 $m_t= \frac{0.4740625(0.16)}{0.041(0.766)} = 2.41514360313 \space kg$
+$m_t = 2.41514360313 \space kg$
 We found $m_{t,exp} = 2.370 \space kg$ with $\delta m_{t,exp} = 0.08 \space kg$
 so $m_{t,exp} = 2.37 \pm 0.08 \space kg$
-Given our massive uncertainty, the experimental value of $m_t$ is within 1 error interval from the expected value so we are in agreement with it
+Given our massive uncertainty, the experimental value of $m_t$ is within 1 error interval from the expected value so we are in good agreement with it

 # Question 3
 $T = m_tg$